Threat of a coup is ‘real and terrifying’

 Tomorrow, MPs will finally vote on whether to approve the prime minister’s Brexit deal.
-Theresa May is facing the biggest defeat of any government for a century, with 100 of her own MPs set to rebel.
+Theresa May is facing a big defeat.

-Writing in the Sunday Express, May pleaded with MPs to back her deal or risk a crisis of democracy.
+Writing in the Sunday Express, May pleaded with MPs to back her deal.

-Meanwhile, former Prime Minister Sir John Major said it would be “morally reprehensible” for the government to allow a no-deal Brexit.
+Meanwhile, former Prime Minister Sir John Major said it would be “morally reprehensible” for the government to allow Britain to leave the EU without a deal, because of the disruption it could cause.
 “Jumping off a cliff never has a happy ending.”

-But amidst the chaos and condemnation, one story stood out.
+But amidst the chaos, one story stood out.

-A group of formidable MPs led by Dominic Grieve and Sir Oliver Letwin is plotting a parliamentary power grab on a scale not seen since the days of Oliver Cromwell.
+A group of formidable MPs led by Dominic Grieve and Sir Oliver Letwin is plotting a parliamentary power grab.

 Today, Theresa May’s former legislative chief, Nikki da Costa, who had a key role in getting the government’s Brexit plans through Parliament, warns under the headline “the threat of a Brexit coup in Parliament is real — and terrifying” that the government will lose its ability to govern.